- 2 pounds boneless pork, cut into 3/4-inch cubes

 - 2 tablespoons all-purpose flour

 - 1/4 cup water

 - 2 tablespoons minced fresh dill or 2 teaspoons dill weed

 - Hot boiled potatoes

 - In a Dutch oven, brown pork in oil over medium heat.
-Stir in onions; cook until onions are tender.
-Add garlic; cook 1 minute longer.
+Add onions and garlic; cook until onions are tender.
 Add the broth, paprika, caraway seeds, salt and pepper; bring to a boil.
 Reduce heat; cover and simmer for 30 minutes or until pork is tender.

 - Add sauerkraut; heat through.
 Combine flour and water until smooth; stir into pork mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat; stir in sour cream and dill.
 Return to the heat; cook on low for 1-2 minutes or until heated through (do not boil).
 Serve over potatoes.
 Yield: 6 servings.